RaqeebShaikh12/Prediction-using-Supervised-ML/README.md

 # Prediction-using-Supervised-ML

-## Task 1: Prediction of percentage of marks on the basis of no of hours studied
+## Task 1: Prediction of percentage of marks on the basis of no. of hours studied

 This project is a part of the internship program offered by The Sparks Foundation.
 The objective of the project is to build a simple linear regression model that can predict the percentage of marks scored by a student based on the number of hours they have studied.